 Please note that in most cases Bury Council will be processing your Personal data for the performance of a "public task", for example, collecting Council Tax and will not be able to erase your details.

 The Council must act upon any request without undue delay and at least within one month of receipt.

 The Act provides conditions for the processing of any personal data.
-It also makes a distinction between personal data and personal sensitive data now called special category data under GDPR.
+It also makes a distinction between personal data and personal sensitive data now called special category data under UK GDPR.

-Personal data is defined as any information relating to an identified or identifiable natural person
+Personal data is defined as any information relating to an identified or identifiable natural person.

 Special category data is defined as personal data consisting of information as to:

 - Trade union membership